ossu/computer-science/README.md

 ### Introduction to Programming

 If you've never written a for-loop, or don't know what a string is in programming, start here.
 Choose one of the two course series below.
 Either one will give you an introduction to programming that assumes no prior knowledge.
+You can audit either for free, _in order to do so, click through to the individual courses in the specializations_.

 Trying to decide between them?